JoshuaGrams/philtre2d/doc/objects/Layout.md

 	  an axis, the child will be pushed to the opposite side.

 * `Row(spacing, homogeneous, children)` - Lays out its child objects in a row.
+All the child objects are stretched vertically to the allocated height of the row.

-	* `spacing` is a number giving the distance between children (but not at the ends)
+	* `spacing` - A number giving the distance between children (but not at the ends).

-	* `homogenous` - Give each element the same amount of space?
-If not, they get different amounts of space based on their individual widths.
+	* `homogeneous` - When `true`, divides up the space into equal chunks for each child before figuring the other allocation options.
+So children using 'none' and 'space' modes will behave the same, and children using 'stretch' mode will only expand to fill their own equal chunk.
+Changing the anchor `dir` of children will only affect the order, not their spacing.
+In non-homogeneous rows, children get allocated enough space for their width, and the remaining space is divided up between children using the 'space' or 'stretch' modes.

 	* `children` - a list of child object specifers: `{obj, dir, extra, padding}`.

 		* `obj` - The child object.

-		* `dir` - 'start'/'end' - Which side to put extra space on?
+		* `dir` - 'start'/'end' - Which side of the row. to anchor the child to.

-		* `extra` - 'none'/'space'/'stretch' - Does this element want extra
+		* `extra` - 'none'/'space'/'stretch' - Controls if this child gets
-		  space, and should we center the object in the space or report it to the object.
+        extra space, and if so, what it does with it.
+         * `'none'` - The child only gets enough space for its width, or a share proportional to its width if the whole row is too short.
+         * `'space'` - The child gets a share of any leftover space proportional to its width and will be centered in this space.
+         * `'stretch'` - The child gets the same extra space as with 'space', but instead of just being centered inside, it is stretched to fill it.

 		* `padding` - Space to place on either side of the object.